 In this century, although things can happen at the speed of thought, there remain many diseases that cannot be treated effectively through conventional methods.
 Diseases like Alzheimer’s and Parkinson’s continue to plague modern man. .Foro a large population of people afflicted with these diseases and many others, stem cell therapy provides a glimmer of hope.
 However, there has been a lot of controversy surrounding stem cell research and therapy; much of it arising from the misconception that all stem cells come from human embryos.
+Literature on the topic tells us though that while the human embryo is a source of stem cells, it is far from the only source and that indeed, there are other, less conflicted sources of stem cells.

 Current Approved Sources of Stem Cells